-- 1. Attendance and Participation: Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies, found in the online catalog at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.
+1. Attendance and Participation: Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies, found in the online catalog at:

+https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.

 Please let me know about any planned absences (for religious holidays, athletic events, or other reasons) as soon as possible.
-For unplanned absences (due to illness or emergency), please let me know as soon as possible and provide documentation (e.g., doctor's note). - 2.
-Please read and follow the Netiquette Guide for Online Courses, produced by the UF Center for Teaching Excellence.
-While this guide is designed for online courses, much of the advice is helpful for in person classes as well. - 3.
+For unplanned absences (due to illness or emergency), please let me know as soon as possible and provide documentation (e.g, doctor's note).

+- 2. Please read and follow the Netiquette Guide for Online Courses, produced by the UF Center for Teaching Excellence.
+This is helpful not only for online courses but for in person classes as well! - 3.
 Make-up policy: I will arrange for a make-up or early in-class exam with sufficient notice.
-If you have an emergency that requires you to miss an assignment, please contact me as soon as you are able to arrange an extension.
+If you have an emergency that requires you to miss an assignment, please contact me as soon as you are able.
 If you do not receive an extension from the instructor, assignment will be marked down a half grade (e.g., from B+ to B) for each day late. - 4.
 Honor Code: The honor code applies to this and all courses taken at UF: "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honesty and integrity.
-On all work submitted for credit by students at the university, the following pledge is either required or implied: On my honor, I have neither given nor received unauthorized aid in doing this assignment" (https://archive.catalog.ufl.edu/ugrad/1617//advising/info/student-honor-code.aspx).
+On all work submitted for credit by students at the university, the following pledge is either required or implied: On my honor, I have neither given nor received unauthorized aid in doing this assignment."

 The university specifically prohibits cheating, plagiarism, misrepresentation, bribery, conspiracy, and fabrication.
 Any student(s) demonstrated to have cheated, plagiarized, or otherwise violated the Honor Code in any assignment for this course will fail the course.
-In addition, violations of the Academic Honesty Guidelines may result in judicial action and sanctions, as specified in the Student Conduct Code (https://sccr.dso.ufl.edu/process/student-conduct-code/).
+In addition, violations of the Academic Honesty Guidelines may result in judicial action and sanctions, as specified in the Student Conduct Code.